robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ## Summary

-Main goal of this RFC is to extract a new Runtime layer in React Native stack to hold the event loop, Turbo Modules host, JS host and debugger host.
+Main goal of this RFC is to extract a new Runtime layer in React Native stack to hold the event loop, Turbo Modules host, JS host and debugger host and implementation of Web/Node compatible APIs.
+This layer is referred in this RFC as `react-native-runtime`.

 This new layer would allow to:

  - Alter runtime configuration from the user-space to create perfectly fit runtime variant they need for the application or platform
- - Create a clear boundry between UI and headless APIs
+ - Create a clear boundary between UI and headless APIs
  - Make it easier to adopt and customize OOT (out of tree) platforms
  - Allow faster iterations on headless APIs compatibility (e.g. Web)

 ## Motivation

 By splitting the current project into smaller pieces, with explicit API boundaries, we should be able to simplify the maintenance and testing in the long run.
 This,